Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

  for header, body, and footer and making position of footer absolute helped, but left some overhang at bottom.
 Went through a dozen sites like stack overflow and csswizard to try find a sollution and none were working on mobile and tablet and PC.
 Finally came across a sollution that calculated the window height minus the footer height which worked on all devices! http://martinpennock.com/blog/force-footer-bottom-page-css/
+- News card was very large with too much white space.
+Fixed this to be small until clicked when the news would fill the cell.

 ## Deployment